orangejulius/blog/source/_posts/2012-11-27-where-are-you-going-next.markdown

 ---
 layout: post
-title: "Where are you going next?"
+title: "Where Are You Going Next?"
 date: "2012-11-27 16:30 -0800"
 comments: true
 categories: